 For women with PCOS, NAC can help to reduce insulin sensitivity, lower testosterone levels, regulate ovulation, and improve fertility.
 In fact, research has shown that NAC is even more effective than metformin (a medication commonly prescribed to treat PCOS) for improving insulin resistance.
-By reducing testosterone levels, NAC can help to induce ovulation and regulate your menstrual cycle.
-Reducing testosterone also help to combat common secondary PCOS symptoms like acne and facial hair growth.
+By reducing testosterone levels, NAC may help to induce ovulation and regulate your menstrual cycle.
+Reducing testosterone also helps to combat common secondary PCOS symptoms like acne and facial hair growth.

 Carnitine Supplements for PCOS

 Acetyl L-Carnitine (ALC) is an antioxidant that is naturally produced by the body.
 ALC helps the body turn fat into energy.
 A clinical study found that non-obese women with PCOS have significantly lower levels of L-carnitine when compared to women without PCOS.
 Low ALC levels may be linked to hyperandrogenism and insulin resistance, two common traits of PCOS patients.

 A clinical trial in women with PCOS found that supplementing ALC with clomiphene (a common fertility drug used to induce ovulation in PCOS patients) provided a thicker endometrium and higher pregnancy rates.